ericmassip/nutri-chat/README.md

 # NutriChat

-A web application that enables nutritionists to share nutritional plans with their clients through an interactive chat interface.
+A Django web app that enables nutritionists to share nutritional plans with their clients through an LLM-powered chat interface built with HTMX and server sent events

 ### Overview